Inside the NBA Bubble: BTE Eccentron is Essential to Players’ Performance

 Making it to the NBA Bubble

 The NBA “Bubble” is a designated zone in Orlando, FL where the NBA is temporarily hosting players, coaches, and trainers in isolation.
 Games are held inside the ESPN Wide World of Sports Complex.
 NBA personnel live, train, and work at specific hotels in the area.
-They’ve taken this measure to prevent the spread of COVID-19 while still playing and broadcasting the final games of the 2019-2020 season.
+They’ve taken this measure to prevent transmitting COVID-19 while still broadcasting the final games of the 2019-2020 season.

 The Rockets’ decision to bring the Eccentron to the 2020 Bubble is a significant one.
 For starters, they have limited space in their new hotel-based training rooms.
 I’m told they have some access to the hotel weight room and use a few smaller pieces of equipment like dumbbells and kettle bells.